MrGainn/cve_lmm_data/README.md

 ---

+- **`data/original_dataset.jsonl`**
+  This is the **original dataset** prior to any filtering or corrections.
+It contains **3,458 CVE entries**, including both IoT-related and non-IoT-related vulnerabilities, before any AI classification or manual review.

+- **`data/final_balanced_dataset.jsonl`**
+  This file contains the **final version of the dataset** after AI-based classification and manual review.
+All mislabeled entries were removed or corrected, resulting in **3,374 CVEs** evenly split between IoT and non-IoT (50/50), supporting fair and unbiased evaluation of classification models.

 ## Summary

-- The AI classification step generates a preliminary list of potentially misclassified CVEs.
+- AI models were used to identify potentially misclassified CVEs.
-- A subset of these, where multiple AI models agree on misclassification, is passed for human manual review.
+- CVEs flagged by multiple models were manually reviewed for accuracy.
-- The manual review results in a final, trusted dataset of truly mislabelled CVEs for further use in model training or analysis.
+- The result is a final, verified dataset of truly mislabelled CVEs for reliable analysis and training.

 ---